keerthana99/Customer-Lifetime-Value-Prediction/README.md

 A detailed Explanatory Data Analysis is done to identify what can be done by the companies to improve their business.

-Prediction models are created using algorithms such as linear regression and polynomial regression.
+Prediction models are created using algorithms such as linear regression and polynomial regression in R Programming language.